rosettatype/handjet/README.md

 ## Source files

-In principle all glyphs remain structually the same across all masters except for one special glyph: `pixel` which represents the element shape and is different for each master.
+In principle, all glyphs remain structurally the same across all masters except for one special glyph, `pixel`, which represents the element shape and is different for each master.

-The `pixel` glyph is compiled from all non-exporting `pixel.xxx` glyphs and is the only component that changes between the masters of this Variable Font.
+The `pixel` glyph is compiled from all non-exporting `pixel.xxx` glyphs and is the only component that changes between the masters of this variable font.
 You can recompile the `pixel` glyph by using the `production/glyphs-scripts/compile pixel glyph.py` macro in the Glyphs app.

 ## Building a the Variable Font from the sources

-- In your python3 environment, make sure to install the required pip packages: `$ pip install -r requirements.txt`
+- In your Python 3 environment, make sure to install the required pip packages: `$ pip install -r requirements.txt`
 - Make sure you make the `production/build.sh` file executable: `$ chmod +x production/build.sh`
 - To recompile, run `$ ./production/build.sh` and new fonts will be generated in the `fonts/` directory (it's a complex file and takes a while to recompile)